 Jake McGee Contract Information:

-Agreed to a one-year, $1.45 million deal with the Rays in January 2014, avoiding arbitration.
+Agreed to a one-year, $3.55 million contract with the Rays in January of 2015, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Jake McGee – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Jake McGee|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Jake McGee|